Coming Soon: Route 3 Business (Chatham Bridge) Bridge Superstructure Replacement

 Click here to see an online map of the detour route.
 Vehicles taller than 13 feet, 6 inches will not be able to pass beneath the railroad overpass along the detour route.
 These vehicles will continue on Blue & Gray Parkway to William Street to access the downtown area.

-This fall, VDOT will install signs along the detour route, and will cover them until the Chatham Bridge closes to traffic.
-VDOT will also add an additional left turn lane to provide more storage for vehicles turning left onto Dixon Street from the Blue & Gray Parkway.
+During fall 2019, VDOT installed signs along the detour route.
+The signs will remain covered until the Chatham Bridge closes to traffic.
+VDOT also built an additional left turn lane to provide more storage for vehicles turning left onto Dixon Street from the Blue & Gray Parkway.
 This will keep the right turn lane accessible for vehicles using the detour to downtown Fredericksburg.
+This new lane opened to traffic in January 2020.

 Once the project begins, traffic signal timing will be adjusted by VDOT and the City of Fredericksburg’s Department of Public Works to respond to increased traffic demand along the detour route and along Route 1 near the Falmouth Bridge.